Writing the Design Brief

 Timeline and Deadline

-By knowing the budget, you can decide whether the project is worthwhile to take on.
+By knowing the client’s budget, you can decide whether the project is worthwhile to take on.
 It’s always a point of contention, since you and the client don’t want to be on the losing end when costs are involved.

 If the client is uncomfortable with disclosing their budget, try to ask for a range.
-It’s not ideal, but definitely better than having no information.

 It’s important to define the deliverables so you know what the client wants.